 This meeting should occur in December after the student's Public Research Presentation.
 The student should aim to keep this first meeting around 1 hour to be respectful of the committee members' time.
-At this meeting, the student introduces everyone to each other, and if the student wants, they may also provide a copy of the paper written during Graduation Preparation I to inform their understanding of the work during semester four.
+At this meeting, the student introduces everyone to each other, and if the student wants, they may also provide a copy of the paper written during Graduation Preparation I to inform the committee's understanding of the work during semester four.
 The committee can give feedback on the paper; however the student is not beholden to incorporate any of the feedback.
 [The faculty member(s) teaching Graduation Preparation I & II submits the grades for the paper's various stages.]
 The student is also strongly advised to share the video recording of their Public Research Presentation in advance of the first committee meeting (or as soon as that recording becomes available).

 During this meeting, the student is expected to communicate plans for their work during this semester.
 The student should also outline any particular feedback they are hoping to receive (keeping in mind clear communication is a key to success), while still being flexible and open to feedback and change.
-Questions the committee might discuss include: Where was the student at with their practice when they started at MCAD?
+Questions the committee might discuss include: Where was the student in their practice when they started at MCAD?
 How has the student's practice evolved?
 What does the student want their capstone Thesis project to be, to do, or to look like?
 Students should collect as much feedback as possible, and decide what tasks and steps to accomplish before the next meeting with the committee.

 By the end of Meeting 1, the student and committee should confirm the date/time of their second meeting.
 The second meeting can happen no later than the Friday before Spring Break.
-[The third meeting (the final review) will occur during set dates to be published at the end of the third semester.
-The student is responsible for arranging the exact date and time of their Thesis Review meeting with their committee in their final semester, and must communicate this day/time to the MFA Senior Administrative Assistant.]
+[The third meeting (the final review) will occur during Thesis Review week, which usually occurs in late April and is determined and shared by the MFA Program with students by the end of Fall semester.
+The student is responsible for arranging the exact date and time of their Thesis Review meeting during the Thesis Review week with their committee, and must communicate this day/time to the MFA Senior Administrative Assistant.]